Strongest Wood Glue: What Are The 9 Best Woodworking Glues?

 Glue Viscosity

-High-viscosity glues are harder to apply, whereas low-viscosity glues run out quicker.
-In general, it is best to use glue with a viscosity that is as close as possible to the density of the wood itself.
-This will help ensure that the glue does not run out of the joint before it sets.
+High-viscosity glues are harder to apply, whereas low-viscosity glues are quicker.
+It is best to use glue with a viscosity that is as close as possible to the density of the wood itself.
+This will help ensure the glue does not run out of the joint before it sets.

 There is a difference between run out and squeeze out, though.
 For a good joint, use enough glue to get a little squeeze out along the length as clamps are tightened.

-Some wood fibers are more porous than others and will absorb more adhesive.
+Some wood fibers are more absorbent than others.
 For porous wood, you may need to size the end grain or use a more viscous glue to keep it from flowing out of the joints.

 Six Tips for Using Wood Glue Effectively